Missing Data in Signal Processing and Machine Learning: Models, Methods and Modern Approaches

 \section{Missing data imputation}

+{ Now equipped with the basic tools to deal with missing values, let us first explore the task of missing data imputation.
+In this section, we discuss classical and more recent imputation approaches for different types of signals, including graphs and low-rank matrices.
+The box \textit{Multiple Imputation of Financial Time Series} also shows an application to time series data.

-Removing samples that contain at least one missing value is a widespread practice in data analysis (commonly named as \textit{deletion} or \textit{complete-case analysis}).
-However, this approach is only justifiable when the remaining data is representative of the original data and when the proportion of missing values is small.
-For example, if a filter deletes all transient spikes of an electroencephalogram (EEG), critical event-related information may be lost, altering the interpretation of neural activity.
+Imputation yields a complete dataset that can be used directly with standard analysis techniques requiring fully observed data, such as parameter estimation, classification, or regression.
+Additionally, imputation can serve as an initialization step for more sophisticated methods.
+At this point, one might already wander: Why the need of imputing ?
+Why not simply removing samples containing any missing values ?
+This approach, known as \textit{list-wise deletion} or \textit{complete-case analysis}, is only justifiable when the remaining data is representative of the original distribution and when the proportion of missing values is small.
+In many applications, deletion is problematic: for example, discarding all segments of an EEG containing transient artifacts may eliminate critical event-related information, fundamentally altering the interpretation of neural activity.

-A common approach when dealing with incomplete signals is to impute the missing values.
-This strategy is often used to obtain a complete dataset, but it can also serve as a preliminary or initialization step before applying standard techniques that require fully observed data, such as parameter estimation.

-In this section, we examine various imputation strategies, whether incomplete data is represented by a matrix $\Xb$ or by a graph $\Gc$.
-We also consider the well-known matrix completion problem, i.e., the case of recovering $\Xb$ when it is low-rank.